tasks/docs/docs/themes.md

 You may choose colors for your default theme, each of your tags, filters, Google Task, CalDAV, and EteSync lists, as well as each of your home screen widgets.
-Tasks offers 42 predefined colors as well as a color wheel for selecting a custom color
+Tasks.org offers 42 predefined colors as well as a color wheel for selecting a custom color

 The 42 predefined colors will be desaturated when using a dark theme.
 Custom